filippomarra/test-reactnative-app/README.md

 - `/app/interfaces` - Contains the interfaces of the app;
 - `/app/models` - Contains the model of the objects retrieved from the APIs;
 - `/app/screens` - Contains the screens of the app;
-- `/app/styles` - Contains the styling of the app;
+- `/app/styles` - Contains the styling of the app.